Venezuela Independence Day marked by rival rallies, UN rebuke

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CARACAS: Venezuela’s Independence Day was marked by rival rallies on Friday, led by opposition leader Juan Guaido and President Nicholas Maduro, who waged a war of words even as the UN warned of eroded rule of law in the country.
+CARACAS: Venezuela´s Independence Day was marked by rival rallies Friday, led by opposition leader Juan Guaido and President Nicholas Maduro, who waged a war of words even as the UN warned of eroded rule of law in the country.

-The country was observing the July 5 holiday celebrating its 1811 Declaration of Independence.

-Maduro, meanwhile, led a military parade down the Paseo de los Proceres, a boulevard honouring the country’s founders, and received a public display of support from the military’s top brass.
+Maduro, meanwhile, led a military parade down the Paseo de los Proceres, a boulevard honoring the country´s founders, and received a public display of support from the military´s top brass.

 “Count on the armed forces... we are not afraid to face the enemies of the country,” General Remigio Ceballos, commander of operational strategy, assured the president.